The short answer is this:

-The supporting church may have as little relationship as functioning like a paymaster or as significant a relationship and ownership of their ministry as the sending church, without having “the buck stops here” responsibility.
+The supporting church may have as little relationship as functioning like a paymaster or as significant a relationship and ownership of their ministry as the sending church, without having "the buck stops here" responsibly.

 One pastor, speaking to one of the supported missionaries of the church, said, "We may not be your sending church; but we want to become your favorite church."
 Such warmth and dedication bodes well for that churches relationships with all of their missionaries.

-A supporting church needs to respect the role of the sending church and, if necessary, encourage the sending church to step up to their responsibilities.
-It is normal in the application process for support that the supporting church would ask the prospective supported missionary who is their sending church and who is the primary contact person in that church responsible for oversight of their ministry on the field.
+A supporting church needs to respect the role of the sending church and, if necessary, encourage the sending church to step up their responsibilities.
+It is normal in the application process for support that the supporting church would ask the prospective supported missionary who is their sending church and who is the primary contact person in that church responsible for oversight of their ministry on the field